justgage/foundry-panic-at-the-dojo/README.md

 ![Foundry v11](https://img.shields.io/badge/foundry-v11-green)

-This system is a panic-system system that you can use as a starting point for building your own custom systems.
-It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.
+This is a custom System using Foundry VTT.
+This is very much an Alpha-level might eat your cat (I mean game, game) at any moment.
+I wouldn't rely on this module but I'm putting it up so others can at least TRY it.

+## How to Dev on this, or at least how I do.

+This is going to most likely require some CSS/SCSS, JS, and Handlebars knowledge.
+I try to keep it very simple outside of that though.

+Project structure:

+- CHANGELOG.md
+- LICENSE.txt
+- README.md
+- SYSTEM.md
+- assets
+- css - Compiled CSS (DON'T EDIT MANUALLY)
+- fonts
+- lang - Translations
+- lib
+- module
+- node_modules
+- package-lock.json
+- package.json
+- packs
+- src
+- system.json
+- template.json
+- template_ideas.json
+- templates

+---

-## Usage
+## PREVIOUS EXTRA INF0

-There are two ways to get started: using the Panic system generator command or manually renaming and updating files.

-Regardless of which method you choose, think carefully about your system's name.
-Your system's package name when submitted to Foundry must be formatted like `alphanumeric-lowercase`, and it must be unique.
-Check the Foundry systems package list for conflicts before committing to a name!

 > **Data Models**
 >
 > If you would like to use DataModel classes instead of the older template.json configuration, you'll need to use the `npm run generate` command described below and choose to enable them when asked.
-DataModels are currently an optional feature, and are only availabe in the generator CLI due to that.
+DataModels are currently an optional feature, and are only available in the generator CLI due to that.

 ### Generator

 This system includes a generator CLI in `package.json`.
 To use it, you must have [node.js](https://nodejs.org) installed, and it's recommended that you install node 20 or later.

-> **Python Generator**
->
-> If you would rather use Python than node, there’s an excellent Python-based generator created by Cussa at https://github.com/Cussa/fvtt-panic-system-initializator.
-Give it a shot!

 Once you have npm installed, you can run the following in your terminal or command prompt: